slatte01/ELEC-H505_Basic-RISC-V-in-order-core-accelerators-and-simple-SoC-generation-ChipYard-/BOOM/README.md

 - [Build your first boom core](#build-your-first-boom-core) explains how to generate RTL files for your first boom core.
     * [Setting up TutorialConfig](#setting-up-tutorialconfig-boom)
     * [Run a binary test](#run-a-binary-test-boom)
+- [Custom your BOOM core](#custom-your-boom-core) explains how to custom your boom core.

 ## Build your first boom core